Park Fort Krayenhoff, Nijmegen

-The commission is for the design of three urban villas located in a public park beside the River Waal.
-The proposal, drawn up in close cooperation with Bureau Oslo landscape architects, comprises 42 spacious apartments in three building volumes, designed as ‘pavilions’ and set in greenery.
+The commission was for the design of three urban villas located in a public park beside the River Waal.
+The proposal for Park Fort Krayenhoff, drawn up in close cooperation with Bureau Oslo landscape architects, comprises 42 spacious apartments in three building volumes, designed as ‘pavilions’ and set in greenery.

 The pavilions are arranged like boulders along this fort wall, and together they form an ensemble in which views, orientation and privacy are optimally incorporated